 The Sort & Filter method won’t give you flexibility in this regard.
 Moreover, if the number of n becomes large, like 10, 15, or more, the process becomes more complex.

-But you can accomplish the same task using a small VBA code.
-And you will get a lot more flexibility in this method.
+But you can accomplish the same task using a small piece of VBA code.
+And you will get a lot more flexibility with this method.

-Therefore, let’s see how to create and run the macro to insert blank rows.
+Therefore, let’s see how to create and run the macro to insert blank rows with simple steps.

 Sub Insert_Blank_Rows()